 Do You Even Need a Camino de Santiago Guide Book or App?

 If you are concerned about simply finding your way along “The Way”, particularly on the Frances route, you need neither an app nor guidebook.
 The main routes are very clearly marked.
-Most people who get lost do so because they set out at pre-dawn, they try to take an ill-marked alternative route, or they have become too tired to pay attention.
+Most people who get lost do so because they set out at pre-dawn, they try to take an ill-marked alternative route, or they’ve become too tired to pay attention.

 Many people simply go to their start point and head west, having faith that the Camino will take care of them.
 However, if you want some back-up, here are some things to consider when deciding whether to take a Camino de Santiago app, a guide book or both.